 With regard to the definition of ESG data provision services, the better approach is that technical issues are to be solved one by one.
-Further opinions will be obtained through public consultation whether there are any significant problems in actual practices.
-The FSA continuously collect feedback on whether there are any significant problems in actual practices-even after the establishment of the Code of Conduct, and to make improvements as necessary.
+The FSA continuously collect feedback on whether there are any significant problems in actual practices even after the establishment of the Code of Conduct, and to make improvements as necessary.